 It is really like a couple of your kitchen appliances all rolled into one.
 You can bake, toast, and warm up food in this small appliance.

 You can even purchase a toaster oven that has a combination of other appliances with it.
-For example, you could buy a toaster oven/air fryer combination, or a toaster oven/pizza oven combination.
+For example, you could buy a toaster oven/air fryer combination, like this one on Amazon, or a toaster oven/pizza oven combination.